nyraxle/gisthrower/README.md

 Options:
-    --download-files, -d     <destination>         Download all files from a gist to a given destination folder --clone, -c     <destination>         Clone your gist repository to a given repository
+    --download-files, -d     <destination>         Download all files from a gist to a given destination folder --clone, -c     <destination>         Clone your gist repository to a given repository --more, -m                           Get detailed informations about referenced gist
 ```

 ### Development